 The term "employer-sponsored coverage" refers to health insurance obtained through an employer—the most common way Americans get insurance.
 Employer-sponsored coverage includes not only insurance for current employees and their families, but can also include retired employees.
 Further, federal law gives former employees the right to stay on their employer's health insurance, at their own expense, for a time after leaving a job.
 That, too, is employer-sponsored coverage.

 Under the Affordable Care Act, also known as Obamacare, most Americans are required to maintain a basic level of health insurance referred to as minimum essential coverage.
-Those who do not have this level of coverage may be subject to tax penalties under the law’s "shared responsibility" provisions.
+Those who do not have this level of coverage may be subject to tax penalties under the law’s "shared responsibility" provisions through 2018.
+Beginning with 2019, the shared responsibility penalty provision is no longer in effect.
 According to the Department of Health and Human Services, employer-sponsored coverage provides minimum essential coverage by definition.

 Requirements for sponsoring coverage

 The Affordable Care Act, also known as Obamacare, requires employers to provide health coverage to their workers if they have at least 50 full-time employees or "full-time equivalents."
 When two or more part-time employees’ work hours add up to a full-time load (30 hours/week), then those workers represent one full-time equivalent (FTE).